Pastoral Care/Student Wellbeing

 Student Wellbeing

-Miss Anastasia Elliott is our School Counsellor.
+Ms Sasha Kruse is our School Counsellor.
 She has experience working with children and families, providing emotional and

 behavioural interventions.
 She has worked in school settings before joining our school.
 Anastasia provides short-term individual and group counselling support for students, classroom behaviour support, and assists in fostering student and school wellbeing to maximize learning success.
 Please contact the school should you have any questions regarding referral for school counselling.